python-control/python-control/doc/iosys.rst

   u = u_\text{d} - K(\mu) (x - x_\text{d})

 where :math:`\mu` represents the scheduling variables.
-See :ref:`steering-gainsched.py` for an example implementation of a gain scheduled controller (in the alternative formulation section at the bottom of the file).
+See :ref:`gain scheduled control for vehicle steering <steering-gainsched.py>` for an example implementation of a gain scheduled controller (in the alternative formulation section at the bottom of the file).

 As an example, consider the following simple model of a mobile robot ("unicycle" model), which has dynamics given by